Quick Answer

 Note

-Must purchase in blocks of 5 licenses, making downgrades difficult
+Must purchase in blocks of 5 licenses annually, making it difficult to scale down mid-contract

 How to Negotiate Wrike Pricing